 Here are a couple of examples of ways in which we can help:

-- Based within SEA, we have the GO Wales Achieve Through Work Experience Programme which provides work experience opportunities for students who may face barriers to gaining work experience, and is therefore well placed to help disabled students find placements.
+- Based within SEA, we have the Career Boost Programme which provides work experience opportunities for students who may face barriers to gaining work experience, and is therefore well placed to help disabled students find placements.

 - The Employment Zone provides information and advice on job hunting and finding work experience opportunities.
 Some funding is available for bursaries to cover any employability-related spending, which could include things to make placements/internships more easily accessible for students with disabilities.